 Arrested Development and Facing Arrest: Dual diagnosis and complexity in adults and young people

 The one-day workshop will provide participants with a broad knowledge and understanding of the complexities involved in mental health and substance misuse (Dual Diagnosis).
-It will examine the organisational dilemmas presented by the issues the topic generates - in the absence of robust policy, for example the impact on normal life span development, risk management and unpredictability, family work, inter agency work and communication.
-Potential solutions to these issues will be explored and a 'think family' approach will be used to deliver the training.
+It will examine the organisational dilemmas presented by the issues the topic generates - for example, the impact on normal life span development, risk management and unpredictability, family work, inter-agency work and communication.
+Potential solutions to these issues, in the absence of robust policy, will be explored and a 'think family' approach will be used to deliver the training.

 Adults and young people who have a co-morbid